 I'm a NPR listening, jeep driving, fast walking, whiskey sipping, flaming liberal New Yorker with a vicious dog.
 Wait, did I say liberal?
-I meant flaming progressive.
+I meant flaming moderate.
 I also happen to throw awesome BBQs in the summer(also flaming).

 It would be nice to meet someone who wants to troll through Brooklyn Flea, go on crosstown adventures to track down that new food truck serving lobster rolls, laugh awkwardly at bad stand-up comedy shows, jog around Riverside park with my dog, or just lounge around on one of those pedestrian tables at Bryant park and people watch on a lazy weekend.